zaun/riscv/docs/CONTRIBUTING.md

 ## To Do List

+### **Testing**

+- Update the cpu testbench to run actual riscv-arch-test tests

 ### **Switch**

+- Add an internal slave for the switch that gives access to the memory map, stats, and other data.
 - Add TileLink-UH support to the `tl_switch` in a `SUPPORT_TL_UH` flag.
 Ensure the switch still supports UL modules connected to it.
 - Add TileLink-C support to the `tl_switch` in a `SUPPORT_TL_C` flag.
 This should not require the `SUPPORT_TL_UH` flag.
 The caching mechanism should work with UL or UH switches, while maintaining support for non-cache-aware modules.